kidpixo/tagsearch/README.md

 command!  -nargs=* Tagsearch call Tagsearch(<f-args>)
 ```

-This define the command `Tagsearch` that could be called as:
+This define the command `Tagsearch` that could be called as

     :Tagsearch foo bar

-This will execute tagsearch.py wiht `-e "foo bar"` as arguments and populate the
+This will execute tagsearch.py wiht `-e foo bar` as arguments and populate the
 quickfix window with the results without jumping to the first.

 The it will open the quickfix window.

 Using the excellent [tpope/vim-unimpaired](https://github.com/tpope/vim-unimpaired) (pairs of handy bracket mappings) you could navigate the results with `]q` (:cnext) and `[q]` ( :cprevious ).

 ## Example file